-“Seinfeld” star Alexander, Southside Johnny in NJ fame hall
+‘Seinfeld’ star Alexander, Southside Johnny in NJ fame hall

 ASBURY PARK, N.J.
-(AP) — “Seinfeld” star Jason Alexander, rocker Southside Johnny Lyon and the authors of “Jaws” and “Game Of Thrones” are among those being inducted to the New Jersey Hall of Fame.
+(AP) — New Jersey rock royalty was onstage Sunday night in the state’s musical cradle as rocker Jon Bon Jovi brought soulful crooner Southside Johnny Lyon with him into the New Jersey Hall of Fame.

-Fellow New Jersey rocker Jon Bon Jovi, already in the hall, is due to induct Southside Johnny during Sunday night’s ceremony in Asbury Park.
+The two rockers played a duet at Asbury Park’s Convention Hall, a place where both had performed many times on their way up from Jersey shore local bar bands to worldwide stars.
+Bon Jovi and Southside collaborated on “I Don’t Wanna Go Home,” backed by the band Kings of Suburbia.

+“I am very proud to be from New Jersey,” said Lyon, who is from Neptune and best known for his cover of “We’re Having A Party,” the Sam Cooke standard.
+“When we started out making music, making records, that was not something you could say.
+If you tried to play in New York City and you said you were a New Jersey band, they didn’t want you.

 In the category of arts and letters, inductees include “Jaws” author Peter Benchley of Pennington, longtime Star-Ledger sports columnist Jerry Izenberg of Neptune, “Game of Thrones” author George R. R. Martin of Bayonne and photographer Timothy White of Fort Lee.

-In the performing arts category, Alexander, who grew up in Livingston and played George Costanza on “Seinfeld,” is among the winners.
-Lyon, of Neptune, helped pioneer the Jersey shore sound with The Asbury Jukes, and pop rock band The Smithereens, with members from Carteret and Scotch Plains, was honored as well.

-Inductees in the category of enterprise include businessmen J. Fletcher Creamer Sr. of Saddle River, F.M.
+Inductees in the category of enterprise included businessmen J. Fletcher Creamer Sr. of Saddle River, F.M.
 Kirby II of Harding and Arthur F. Ryan of Newark.
-They are joined by restaurateur and entrepreneur Tim McLoone of Little Silver, businesswoman Mary Roebling of Trenton, and businesswoman and TV personality Martha Stewart of Nutley, who was previously selected but is being inducted this year.
+They were joined by restaurateur and entrepreneur Tim McLoone of Little Silver, businesswoman Mary Roebling of Trenton, and businesswoman and TV personality Martha Stewart of Nutley, who was previously selected but is being inducted this year.

-In the public service category, activist Elizabeth Allen of Hoboken is being honored.
-She was a teachers’ rights advocate, and the first woman president of the New Jersey Education Association.
-Newark physician and professor Victor Parsonnet also is being inducted.
-He was a cardiac surgeon who helped advance pacemaking.
+In the public service category, activist Elizabeth Allen of Hoboken was honored.
+She was a teachers’ rights advocate, and the first female president of the New Jersey Education Association.
+Newark physician and professor Victor Parsonnet was also inducted.
+He’s a cardiac surgeon who helped advance pacemaking.

 In the sports category, New York Giants football players Harry Carson of Franklin Lakes and Bart Oates of Harding are being inducted, along with Donovan of Ridgewood and Olympic gymnast Laurie Hernandez of Old Bridge.